 Clothespins: you can by huge packs of them at a super low price, and they’re made of solid wood.
 That’s what makes clothespin crafts so amazing – they are sturdy and not in the least bit tacky, like some other cheap craft materials can be.
+You’ll find endless things to make with clothes pegs but here are just a few.

 Disclosure: this post contains affiliate links.